trimstray/nginx-admins-handbook/doc/RULES.md

   > If page is available over TLS, it must be composed completely of content which is transmitted over TLS.
 Requesting subresources using the insecure HTTP protocol weakens the security of the entire page and HTTPS protocol.
 Modern browsers should blocked or report all active mixed content delivered via HTTP on pages by default.

-  > Also remember to implement the [HTTP Strict Transport Security (HSTS)](#beginner-enable-http-strict-transport-security) and ensure proper configuration of TLS (versions, cipher suites, right certificate chain, and other).
+  > Also remember to implement the [HTTP Strict Transport Security (HSTS)](#beginner-enable-http-strict-transport-security) and ensure proper configuration of TLS (protocol version, cipher suites, right certificate chain, and other).

   > We have currently the first free and open CA - [Let's Encrypt](https://letsencrypt.org/) - so generating and implementing certificates has never been so easy.
 It was created to provide free and easy-to-use TLS and SSL certificates.